-Southeastern Illinois College’s national championship archery team will host its first high school 3D archery tournament on Friday, May 1, 12:00-4:00 p.m., according to SIC head archery coach Archie Blair, with registration beginning at noon.
+Southeastern Illinois College’s national championship archery team will host its third high school 3D archery tournament on Friday, April 7, 2017 from 1-4 p.m., according to SIC head archery coach Archie Blair, with registration beginning at noon.

-Blair is preparing for some 60 high school students to compete for trophies in top men’s archer and top women’s archer.
-The college’s 15-target course will include both small and large 3D game animals and will present a challenging afternoon for shooters.
+The college’s 15-target course will include both small and large 3D game animals and will present a challenge for shooters.

 According to Roger Snodgrass, shooting coach and bow technician for the college, Friday’s event will give the three coaches a chance to preview the high school talent the area has to offer.